Winter Placement Process

 Move out on time

-As was described in the Important Update for Bates Students on October 1, 2020, students should take the following steps ahead of departing campus:
+Students should take the following steps ahead of departing campus:

 - Taking with you any essential and valuable personal items from your residence hall room (e.g. computer, jewelry, textbooks, musical instruments)